luan048/Api-Videos/README.md

 ![NodeJS](https://img.shields.io/badge/Node%20js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)&nbsp; </br>

 ## 3 How the project works?
-The project consists of an API system connected to the PostegreSQL database. </br> It is possible to list cars, register, update and delete, in addition to having http requests, not just limited to mechanical requests.
+Api for a video platform, where it is possible to list, create, update and delete videos.</br>
+All user-side requests are made with http.